-If offered, handicraft programs focus on typical camper learning opportunities, are properly supervised, and promote the safe use of equipment.

-- A. Staff members understand the specific skills and safety concerns of the crafts offered. - B. All equipment is serviceable and checked to meet safety concerns. - C. Campers and staff are provided safety equipment and skills training as appropriate.

-- Observation of program implementation - Discussion with staff concerning equipment and safety procedures
+Applies to: STANDARD: If offered, handicraft programs focus on typical camper learning opportunities, are properly supervised, and promote the safe use of equipment.
+SPECIFIC REQUIREMENTS OF THE STANDARD: Day camp A. Staff members understand the specific skills and safety concerns of the crafts offered.
+B. All equipment is serviceable and checked to meet safety concerns.
+C. Campers and staff are provided safety equipment and skills training Short-term as appropriate. camp VERIFICATION: Observation of program implementation • Long-term Discussion with staff concerning equipment and safety procedures • camp